Total factor productivity: Background

-Technology growth and efficiency are regarded as two of the biggest sub-sections of total factor productivity, the former possessing "special" inherent features such as positive externalities and non-rivals which enhance its position as a driver of economic growth.
+Technology growth and efficiency are regarded as two of the biggest sub-sections of total factor productivity, the former possessing "special" inherent features such as positive externalities and non-rivalry which enhance its position as a driver of economic growth.

 Total factor productivity (TFP) is often considered the primary contributor to GDP growth rate.
 Other contributing factors include labor inputs, human capital, and physical capital.
 Total factor productivity measures residual growth in total output of a firm, industry or national economy that cannot be explained by the accumulation of traditional inputs such as labor and capital.
 Since this cannot be measured directly the process of calculating derives TFP as the residual which accounts for effects on total output not caused by inputs.

-It has been shown that there is a historical correlation between TFP and energy conversion efficiency.
+It has been shown that there is a historical correlation between TFP and energy use as well as corresponding energy conversion efficiency into useful work.
 Also, it has been found that integration (among firms for example) has a causal positive impact on total factor productivity.